pirxthepilot/hugo-pirxthepilot-blog/content/post/2017-05-week-20-coding.md

 I used [Errbot](http://errbot.io) as the chat framework.
 It's also my first project with Python 3!

-I got to revisit the use of the `theading` library, and learned several new things along the way, the most useful of which is `Queue()` - indispensable as it provided a very convenient means for the Ninjam-side and Slack-side processes to send messages to each other.
+I got to revisit the use of the `threading` library, and learned several new things along the way, the most useful of which is `Queue()` - indispensable as it provided a very convenient means for the Ninjam-side and Slack-side processes to send messages to each other.

 For now, the bot is up and running in my otherwise-gathering-dust Raspberry Pi 3.
 I'll have to find a more suitable server to host it in for the long term.